alleswe2k/Conservation-FEM/LOG.md

 For all of the above, convergence rate is to be reported for mesh sizes 1/4, 1/8, 1/16 and 1/32.
 FEniCSx (the new version of FEniCS) is used.

 # Progression map

+## W. 47
+We have gone through the code and verified each part, the code now yields more accurate figures regarding the exact burgers and KPP.
+We have also tested the BDF2 method of calculating RH for burgers and KPP as well as a different approach of normalizing the residual.
+We went through our Github repo and restructured the folder for an easier time navigating it.

 ## w.
 46
 We've implemented residual viscosity, both cell based and nodal based.
 This was tested on the linear advection PDE.
 We've also implemented the KPP and Burger PDE, and stabilized both with nodal